nfroidure/whook/README.md

 [Whook tag](https://stackoverflow.com/questions/ask?tags=whook).
 Questions with this tag will be regularly checked by Whook's authors.

-Finally, if you encounter any bug (unexpecter error, feature requests, OpenAPI specification violation), please fill an issue!
+Finally, if you encounter any bug (unexpected error, feature requests, OpenAPI specification violation), please fill an issue!

 ## Principles